elastic/integrations/packages/cisco_umbrella/docs/README.md

 ### Umbrella

-When using Cisco Managed S3 buckets that does not use SQS there is no load balancing possibilities for multiple agents, a single agent should be configured to poll the S3 bucket for new and updated files, and the number of workers can be configured to scale vertically
+When using Cisco Managed S3 buckets that does not use SQS there is no load balancing possibilities for multiple agents, a single agent should be configured to poll the S3 bucket for new and updated files, and the number of workers can be configured to scale vertically.

 The `log` dataset collects Cisco Umbrella logs.